mozilla-it/openvpn_defer_auth/build_notes/README.md

 * adapt auth_user_pass_verify into the deferred auth handler
   * This is the actual INTERESTING piece.

 With all of these in place, you now have a supremely boring piece of C code.
-It does async/deferred auth queries for openvpn, which is pretty essential for multi-user.
+It does async/deferred auth queries for openvpn, which is pretty essential for human-interactive logins (e.g 2FA).

 Revisting
 ---